Speak to Me (Julian Lage album)

-Speak to Me is an album by American jazz guitarist Julian Lage, released on March 1, 2024, through Blue Note Records.
+Speak to Me is a studio album by American jazz guitarist Julian Lage, released on March 1, 2024, through Blue Note Records.
 It received acclaim from critics.

 Critical reception

 Speak to Me received a score of 91 out of 100 on review aggregator Metacritic based on four critics' reviews, indicating "universal acclaim".
 Uncut felt that Lage "also plays an agreeably skronky, Jeff Beck-style electric on several tracks, but it's when unplugged that [he] is at his most extraordinary".
 Timothy Monger of AllMusic wrote that the album "takes a more varied approach with lyrical arrangements that expand and contract depending on the songs' needs.
-It also features some of the most relaxed and inspired playing of his career".
+It also features some of the most relaxed and inspired playing of his career."

-Doug Collette of Glide Magazine stated that Lage "appears here in a variety of settings, each instance of expansive exploration clarifying the broad overall approach Henry helped bring to fruition".
-Spins Steve Hochman opined that "the pieces are compact, tight, engaging, and, indeed, in many ways song-like.
+Doug Collette of Glide Magazine stated that Lage "appears here in a variety of settings, each instance of expansive exploration clarifying the broad overall approach [producer Joe] Henry helped bring to fruition".
+Spin's Steve Hochman opined that "the pieces are compact, tight, engaging, and, indeed, in many ways song-like.
 Some are sparklingly electric, some dazzlingly acoustic, some fairly straight [...]
 But as impressive as his prodigious skills may be, more so is the range of expression and emotion in the playing."